-Earth Science may not always get the respect it deserves, but this broad discipline is profoundly important.
+Teaching Earth science in the classroom may not always get the attention it deserves, but this broad discipline is profoundly important.
 Understanding the basic geophysical processes is essential to placing biological systems—including those enveloping and influenced by humankind—in their proper context.
-It’s important to show students that rivers, mountains, rainstorms, and other elements of the landscape aren’t just backdrop scenery, but actors in one all-encompassing play that every one of us human beings also has a role in.
+It’s important to show students that rivers, mountains, rainstorms, and other elements of the landscape aren’t just backdropped scenery.
+They’re actors in one all-encompassing play in which every one of us human beings has a role.

 Earth Science: Helping Students Understand Change & Impact

-Fortunately, Earth Science educators have the ability to link tangible (and intrinsically fascinating) phenomena that students experience every day to the curriculum at hand.
-Pull up the classroom window shades, and there are clouds floating by: clear examples of daily weather processes, sure, but also springboards for a discussion of how the hydrological cycle connects atmospheric heights with the depths of the ocean, and—thanks to the recycling of water across the ages—some long-ago mammoth quenching its thirst at a snowmelt pond.
+Pull up the classroom window shades to see clouds floating by.
+Clear examples of daily weather processes, sure, but also springboards for a discussion of how the hydrological cycle connects atmospheric heights with the depths of the ocean.
+And thanks to the recycling of water across the ages, some long-ago mammoth quenched its thirst at a snowmelt pond.

 More Science Educator Ideas & Inspiration

-If we can channel the innate awe a child feels toward the Earth—thunderstorms, volcanic eruptions, rainbows, waterfalls, dinosaurs, tigers, etc.—into real enthusiasm for Earth Science studies, we can inspire the next generation to protect the planet and tackle very real environmental issues.
+Children—and adults—feel an innate awe towards the Earth’s storytelling prowess.
+Thunderstorms, volcanic eruptions, rainbows, waterfalls, dinosaurs, tigers… these all spur enthusiasm for Earth science in the classroom.
+With this knowledge and the tools we have, we can inspire the next generation to protect our planet and tackle very real environmental issues.
 And that’s a task that any teacher can get excited about!